lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2022-04-13-Sledgehammer.md

 ### Why resolution?

 It was trendy to despise resolution theorem proving in the early 2000s.
-Other technologies, such as model checkers, BDDs and SAT solvers, were solving tonnes of real problems.
+Other technologies, such as model checkers, BDDs and SAT solvers, were making a huge impact on software and hardware verficiation.
+Resolution provers were incredibly powerful, but earlier ideas to use theorem-proving to accomplish planning or even general intelligence had clearly failed.
+Resolution was looking like a solution without a problem.

 Around that time, I had been using Isabelle to [verify cryptographic protocols](https://doi.org/10.3233/JCS-1998-61-205) (also [here](https://www.cl.cam.ac.uk/~lp15/papers/Auth/jcs.pdf)), with considerable success.
 I was quietly pleased to see an attempt to replicate my work using a Certain Other Ballyhooed System (not type theory based) fail utterly.
 There then appeared an automatic protocol verifier called [TAPS](https://doi.org/10.3233/JCS-2003-11203) (alternative [link](http://laser.inf.ethz.ch/2004/papers/cohen/paper2.pdf)).
 Its results were too good to be true, and I'm sorry to confess that I was suspicious.
 I asked the author, Ernie Cohen, a series of technical questions designed to find out whether TAPS really was giving the right answers.